Hospital treatment and other specialised health services in EU/EEA countries

 If you have been given a maximum waiting time from a treatment provider within the specialised health service in Norway, but have not received treatment within that time, you have the right to have the Helfo Patient Referral Unit arrange for alternative treatment for you.
 Click this link for more information about exceeded waiting time.

-If you have been affected by a medically indefensible long waiting time from a treatment provider in Norway (in Norwegian), regardless of whether the guaranteed waiting time was exceeded or not, you may apply to receive medical treatment abroad.
-If you are granted this right, you will be issued with an entitlement form.
+If you have been affected by a medically indefensible long waiting time from a treatment provider in Norway (in Norwegian), regardless of whether the guaranteed waiting time was exceeded or not, you may apply to Helfo to be covered for expenses for medical treatment abroad.
+If you are granted this right, you will be issued with certificate S2.
 This is your proof that you do not have to pay out of pocket for hospital treatment in another EEA country.

 The types of treatment that are to be available to patients in Norway are well defined.
 As new methods of treatment (including drugs, diagnostics and procedures) are introduced, these are assessed by The National System for the Introduction of New Health Technologies.